dominikalk/EvolutionSim/README.md

 ---

-- Edit the properties, generate the terrain and enjoy!
+- Edit the properties, generate the terrain, and enjoy!
 Lets see what happens ...
 - Watch how the procedurally generated terrain affects the animals' populations.
 - Monitor how the species' evolve to survive in the menu's population and genetic trait graphs.